seismology-RUB/PyLoT/README.md

 #### Some handwork:

 PyLoT needs a properties folder on your system to work.
-It should be situated in your home directory:
+It should be situated in your home directory (on Windows usually C:/Users/*username*):

     mkdir ~/.pylot

 In the next step you have to copy some files to this directory:

-    cp path-to-pylot/inputs/pylot.in ~/.pylot/

-for local distance seismicity
+*for local distance seismicity*

     cp path-to-pylot/inputs/pylot_local.in ~/.pylot/pylot.in

-for regional distance seismicity
+*for regional distance seismicity*

     cp path-to-pylot/inputs/pylot_regional.in ~/.pylot/pylot.in

-for global distance seismicity
+*for global distance seismicity*

     cp path-to-pylot/inputs/pylot_global.in ~/.pylot/pylot.in